Need to insert an endnote in Word?

 - You can add as many endnotes as you wish.

 - Click back into your document main text and continue editing.

-The above steps just explained the easiest way to insert endnote in Word.
+The above steps just explained the easiest way to insert an endnote in Word.

 How to use Endnote in word